 Treatment-related Toxicities (cardio-oncology) and Overall Outcomes/Treatment Sequencing

-Angelo Moore, PhD, MSN, RN, NE-BC, assistant director of the DCI Community Outreach, Engagement, and Equity program (COEE), has been named a Fellow of the American Academy of Nursing (AAN).
+Angelo Moore, PhD, MSN, RN, NE-BC, director of the DCI Community Outreach, Engagement, and Equity program Office of Health Equity, has been named a Fellow of the American Academy of Nursing (AAN).
 Moore, along with four other nurses at Duke, is among 253 new fellows selected from across 40 states, the District of Columbia, and 13 countries.

 Beyond one's achievements within the nursing profession, fellows are recognized for "engaging with health leaders nationally and globally to improve health and achieve health equity by impacting policy through nursing leadership, innovation, and science."